bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Firefox for Android4+iOS Safari1+Chrome for Android18+Android WebView37+Samsung Internet1.0+Opera Mobile14+

-[XPathResult/iterateNext](https://developer.mozilla.org/en-US/docs/Web/API/XPathResult/iterateNext "The iterateNext() method of the XPathResult interface iterates over a node set result and returns the next node from it or null if there are no more nodes.")
+[XPathResult/iterateNext](https://developer.mozilla.org/en-US/docs/Web/API/XPathResult/iterateNext 'The iterateNext() method of the XPathResult interface iterates over a node set result and returns the next node from it or null if there are no more nodes.')

 In all current engines.